jcapadocia3/Book-Search-Engine/README.md

 ## User Story
 ```
-GIVEN a functional app built with React
+GIVEN a book search engine

-WHEN I add load the app
+WHEN I load the search engine
-THEN I am presented with a simple UI to where I can enter input regarding a transaction and the amount of the transaction
+THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button

-WHEN I enter the required information regarding the transaction and select "Add Funds" or "Subtract Funds"
+WHEN I click on the Search for Books menu option
-THEN I am presented with my total available funds and the input I entered will be shown table as well as a graph
+THEN I am presented with an input field to search for books and a submit button

+WHEN I am not logged in and enter a search term in the input field and click the submit button
+THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site

-WHEN I lose internet connection
+WHEN I click on the Login/Signup menu option
+THEN a modal appears on the screen with a toggle between the option to log in or sign up

+WHEN the toggle is set to Signup
+THEN I am presented with three inputs for a username, an email address, and a password, and a signup button

+WHEN the toggle is set to Login
+THEN I am presented with two inputs for an email address and a password and login button

+WHEN I enter a valid email address and create a password and click on the signup button
+THEN my user account is created and I am logged in to the site

+WHEN I enter my account’s email address and password and click on the login button
-THEN I am still able to utilize the app's services and information entered will still be saved
+THEN I the modal closes and I am logged in to the site

+WHEN I am logged in to the site
+THEN the menu options change to Search for Books, an option to see my saved books, and Logout

+WHEN I am logged in and enter a search term in the input field and click the submit button
+THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site and a button to save a book to my account

+WHEN I click on the Save button on a book
+THEN that book’s information is saved to my account

+WHEN I click on the option to see my saved books
+THEN I am presented with all of the books I have saved to my account, each featuring the book’s title, author, description, image, and a link to that book on the Google Books site and a button to remove a book from my account

+WHEN I click on the Remove button on a book
+THEN that book is deleted from my saved books list

+WHEN I click on the Logout button
+THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
 ```

 ## Installation and Instructions
 - No installation is required as this is a fully deployed public app.
-Simply visit this <a href="https://progressive-budget-jcnu.herokuapp.com/">link</a> and start using the app!
+Simply visit this <a href="https://book-search-engine-jcnu.herokuapp.com/">link</a> and start using the app!

 ## License
 - MIT License